 There are plenty of additional community solar projects on the way.
 The State of New York has 728 megawatts of community solar projects in the pipeline.
 According to their estimates, if all anticipated projects are built, the state will produce enough clean power to provide electricity to approximately 120,000 homes.

-New York also recently decided to increase the maximum size of community solar projects from 2 megawatts (MW) to 5 MW.
+New York also decided to increase the maximum size of community solar projects from 2 megawatts (MW) to 5 MW.
 On average, that change will increase the total potential subscribers per project from approximately 260 households to around 660 households.

 A community solar how-to guide for New York residents